-RFIW2020 will support 3 laboratory-style evaluation protocols: (1) repeated; (2) and (3) supported for the first time.
+RFIW2021 will support 3 laboratory-style evaluation protocols:

-Automatic kinship recognition holds promise to an abundance of applications, like to aid forensic investigations as a powerful cue to narrow the search space (e.g., perhaps knowing that the Boston Bombers were brothers we may have identified the suspects sooner).
+Automatic kinship recognition holds promise to an abundance of applications, like to aid forensic investigations as a powerful cue to narrow the search space (e.g., perhaps knowing that the Boston Bombers were brothers, we may have identified the suspects sooner).
 There are many beneficiaries of such technologies, whether the consumer (e.g., automatic photo library management), the scholar (e.g., historic lineage & genealogical studies), the data analyzer (e.g., social-media-based analysis), or the investigator (e.g., cases of missing children and human trafficking).

 A fair question to ask-- if so applicable, why is visual kinship recognition technology not found, or even prototyped, in real-world products?
 Reasons for this are two-fold:

-In the end, we hope FIW serves as a rich resource to further bridge the semantic gap of facial recognition-based problems to the broader human-computer interaction incentive.
+In the end, we hope FIW serves as a rich resource to bridge further the semantic gap of facial recognition-based problems to the broader human-computer interaction incentive.

 Participants can submit in one or all tasks-- note standings will be determined for each task separately.
-We next introduce the 3 tasks of 2020 RFIW.
+We next introduce the 3 tasks of 2021 RFIW.

 Kinship verification aims to determine whether a pair of facial images are blood relatives of a certain type (e.g., parent-child).
 This is a classical Boolean problem with system responses being either KIN or NON-KIN (i.e., related or unrelated, respectfully).
 Thus, this task tackles the one-to-one view of automatic kinship recognition.